J4n1X/elecSim/README.md

   - Add a crossing tile to allow for more flexible building.
 (DONE!)
   - Implement Signal Path Preprocessing (DONE!)
   - Write more tests (DONE!)
   - Detach libElecSim from the PixelGameEngine.
+(DONE!)
-  - Draw Sprites for the tiles instead of just drawing them out of primitives
+  - Draw Sprites for the tiles instead of just drawing them out of primitives (DONE!
+Actually, we draw tilemap chunks now.)
+  - Stop using shared pointers everywhere
   - Dispatch game logic to another thread so there's more time to render for more tiles
   - Implement compression for save files